Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Ex-Officio

-Ashley Power is Acting Executive Director of the Nova Scotia Community College Foundation and Alumni Relations.
+Ashley Power is the Executive Director of Nova Scotia Community College's Foundation and Alumni Relations team.

 Ashley’s NSCC connection started as a student in 2000.
 During her five years of studies at NSCC, Ashley was heavily involved with student leadership and was part of the core team who developed the first Student Association common constitution for NSCC.